RafalKucharskiPK/rafalkucharskipk.github.io/_pages/about.md

 * machine learning, spatial analysis, big data analysis, pattern recognition, unsupervised learning;
 * behavioural modelling, economic discrete choice models, policy, sustainability.

-Currently there is [seven of us](/group), working at the modern campus of one of the oldest universities in Europe (est. 1364), Jagiellonian University in Kraków, Poland working on the major project:
+Currently there is [seven of us](/group), working at the modern campus of Jagiellonian University in Kraków, Poland - one of the oldest universities in Europe, founded in 1364 - on a major project:

 * **[ERC Starting Grant COeXISTENCE](/COeXISTENCE)**, where we simulate future of cities shared by humans and autonomous vehicles.
 We use reinforcement learning to optimize joint actions of collaborative machines (cars) and see how it affects the well studied complex social system of urban traffic - will it remain in the Nash Equilibrium?
 We do not think so, but that’s what we want to demonstrate - stay tuned.